EliAndrewC/l7r/setting/l7r.md

 Before this matter could be brought to Seppun Shizuko to resolve, Kyoma accompanied his friend Byakuya to where the baby was being kept.
 "I regret to inform you that I will be removing a member of your household," Kyoma cheerfully informed Osei's family, placing his hand on his sword.
 "Surely there's no need to force me to remove more, my dear cousins."

 Kyoma's former lineage members were recalcitrant, though fortunately only two of them were killed in the ensuing fight.
-Kyoma and Byakuya left with the baby, and Kyoma offered his friend a posting in the Wasp clan.
-Kyoma's wife Tsuruchi Hitomi wrote a letter to Kyo Haruka, the daimyo of the Kyo house, petitioning for Byakuya to be released from his blood oath of fealty and granted permission to join the Wasp clan.
+Kyoma and Byakuya left with the baby, and Kyoma offered his friend a posting in the Wasp Clan.
+Kyoma's wife Tsuruchi Hitomi wrote a letter to Kyo Haruka, the daimyo of the Kyo house, petitioning for Byakuya to be released from his blood oath of fealty and granted permission to join the Wasp Clan.

-...despite the persistent whispers that the Kyo house maintains animosity toward the Wasp clan, we will continue to quell such scurrilous notions.
+...despite the persistent whispers that the Kyo house maintains animosity toward the Wasp Clan, we will continue to quell such scurrilous notions.
 Gifts such as the ones delivered with this letter demonstrate the friendship of the Wasp, and the release of Kyo Byakuya shall further prove the emptiness of the troublesome notion that the Kyo opposes His Imperial Majesty's wisdom in chartering a new minor clan...

 Byakuya runs Kyoma's household in Sparrow lands, while raising his young daughter Hatsuko.